Animation System

 Last updated

-Layers Holder
+Animations Holder

-A game object that has all animations.
+A GameObject that contains all animations.

 Weight